binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ![](images/ThreatTags/PreventionDIFFICULT.png)

-There are fundamental principles that we need to examine, understand and embrace before we dive into some details.
+There are fundamental principles that we need to examine, understand, and embrace before we dive into some details.

-The attackers will always target the easiest point to compromise of any given encryption protocol.
+Attackers will always target the easiest point to compromise of any given encryption protocol.

-Cryptography is one small ingredient that may go into creating a system which is aiming to be secure to a degree.
+Cryptography is one small ingredient that may go into creating a system which is aiming to be secure.
 Usually it is just easier to step around or by-pass any crypto.
-So think of crypto as just one defence.
-Unless all of your other areas of security are better than your crypto solutions, then an attacker will more than likely be targeting the other weaker areas.
+Think of crypto as just one defence.
+Unless all of your other areas of security are better than your crypto solutions, an attacker will more than likely target other weaker areas.

 #### [Web Cryptography API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) {#web-applications-countermeasures-cryptography-on-the-client-web-cryptography-api}

-Has been implemented across browser vendors now.
+The Web Cryptography API has been implemented across browser vendors now.

 [![](images/WebCryptoApi.png)](http://caniuse.com/cryptography)

 > Above image from [http://caniuse.com/cryptography](http://caniuse.com/cryptography)
 > Licensed under [CC by 4.0](https://creativecommons.org/licenses/by/4.0/)
-Removed part of the unsupported versions for Firefox, Chrome and Opera.
+Part of it was removed from the unsupported versions for Firefox, Chrome and Opera.

-For those browsers still not playing ball, you can use a polyfill.
-Although those are dropping off due to better browsers now supporting the Web Crypto API.
-Plus the whole point of the Web Crypto API was to remove JavaScript crypto, so that the underlying key(s) weren't accessible to JavaScript.
+For those browsers still not up to speed, you can use a polyfill, although those are diminishing due to better browsers that support the Web Crypto API.
+Plus, the whole point of the Web Crypto API was to remove JavaScript crypto so that the underlying key(s) weren't accessible to JavaScript.

-The browser is insecure and should never be trusted.
+The browser is insecure, and should never be trusted.
 HTML5 has added a lot of extra attack surface without adding much in the way of security.

 From the [W3C Web Cryptography API](https://dvcs.w3.org/hg/webcrypto-api/raw-file/tip/spec/Overview.html)
-"_The Web Crypto API defines a low-level interface to interacting with cryptographic key material that is managed or exposed by user agents._" but not exposed to the JavaScript application environment.
+"_The Web Crypto API defines a low-level interface to interacting with cryptographic key material that is managed or exposed by user agents_" but not exposed to the JavaScript application environment.

 For starters:

 * The user is untrusted, therefore their agent is untrusted
 * The key is the only thing that needs to be, and should be secret and trustworthy.
 Everything else should be public
-* If the key is managed by something that is untrusted (from the servers perspective), then the Web Crypto API is untrusted (from the servers perspective).
-Therefore crypto in the browser can not be trusted by the server, that is, if the server needs to trust it.
+* If the key is managed by something that is untrusted (from the server's perspective), then the Web Crypto API is untrusted (from the server's perspective).
+Therefore, crypto in the browser cannot be trusted by the server, that is, if the server needs to trust it.

 The usual perspective in client/server relationships is that the server holds the single source of truth (the key).
-Where crypto in the browser comes into the picture is that the client holds the single source of truth.
-If the key is accessible to the JavaScript application environment (which it is if you are using your own JavaScript crypto or someone else's crypto libraries), then we're on very shaky ground.
-If however we can hide this key away from the JavaScript application environment and have the browser expose an API, then we have a little more privacy.
+Crypto in the browser comes into the picture when the client holds the single source of truth.
+If the key is accessible to the JavaScript application environment (which it is if you are using your own JavaScript crypto or someone else's crypto libraries), then you're on very shaky ground.
+However, if we can hide this key away from the JavaScript application environment and have the browser expose an API, then we have a little more privacy.

 Relying on the Web Cryptography API as opposed to using low-level primitives provides a slightly better and more secure starting point.
-Why it's only slightly better is discussed in the [Risks that Solution Causes](#web-applications-risks-that-solution-causes-cryptography-on-the-client) section.
+But it's only slightly better as discussed in the [Risks that Solution Causes](#web-applications-risks-that-solution-causes-cryptography-on-the-client) section.

-In order, from the lower level to higher level, the following Web Crypto API concepts need to be understood:
+In order, from the lowest to highest, the following Web Crypto API concepts need to be understood:

 #### user agent

-"_The specification assumes, but does not require, that conforming user agents do not and will not be directly implementing cryptographic operations within the user agent itself_" Often user agents will defer cryptographic operations to existing APIs available as part of the underlying operating system or to third-party modules not directly managed by the user agent.
+"_The specification assumes, but does not require, that conforming user agents do not and will not be directly implementing cryptographic operations within the user agent itself_" Often user agents will defer cryptographic operations to existing APIs available as part of the underlying operating system, or to third-party modules not directly managed by the user agent.
 As you can see, the responsibility doesn't belong to the server, but rather to the client or more specifically the end user.

 #### `[[handle]]`

 Internal slots and methods in the ECMA-262 (3, 5 and 6) standards are usually represented within "`[[`", "`]]`" in the ECMA-262 specifications.
 Internal slots and methods are pseudo-properties/pseudo-methods that the specification uses to define required state (for internal slots), behaviour (for internal methods).
 Internal slots and methods are hidden from user code, never exposed to applications.
 They may or may not correspond to properties of objects used by the engine and/or exposed via the implementation of the public API.
 The internal slot named `[[handle]]`, just as all other internal slots and methods, represents an opaque, implementation specific type.
 The `[[handle]]` slot contains whatever data the underlying cryptographic implementation uses to represent a logical key.
-So in theory, the key material is never exposed to the JavaScript application environment, but rather via a user agent which manages or exposes to the internal `[[handle]]` slot.
+So, in theory, the key material is never exposed to the JavaScript application environment, but rather via a user agent which manages or exposes to the internal `[[handle]]` slot.

 #### `CryptoKey` (Web API interface)